shinYeongHyeon/ShinYeongHyeon/README.md

 # 👊 👀 👊

 Hello, I'm **YeongHyeon, Shin** 🇰🇷 called **Den**
-Work as a Backend-developer and Development Deputy Manager in [TeamO2](http://teamo2.kr) Since 2016.06.
+Work as a Backend-Development Team Head in [TeamO2](http://teamo2.kr) Since 2016.06.
 And Frontend is also very interested.
 Especially Svelte.
 I'm crazy about readability, So interest in DDD, MSA.